aarmn/llm-literacy-for-programmers-a-tool-oriented-approach/slides.md

 2.  **Experiment with Prompt Engineering:** Take a task you do regularly (writing an email, summarizing text, generating code snippets) and try to get an LLM (local or cloud) to do it via careful prompting.
 Iterate at least 5 times on your prompt.
 3.  **Explore one LLM-powered tool:** If you code, try Cursor or GitHub Copilot for a week.
 If you research, try Perplexity.
 4.  **Read one "intro to RAG" article or watch a short video.** Understand the basic concept.
+5.  **Check this slides again from the URL provided.** Alot of the notes for myself are in the code, and many items can't be appreciated in a fast paced presentation.
+6. **Roam the HuggingFace**

 </v-clicks>